altomator/Image_Retrieval/README.md

 #### Wrapping up the metadata
 The illustrations may have been processed by multiple enrichment technics and/or described by catalogs metadata.
 For some metadata like topic and image genre, a "final" metadata is computed from these different sources and is described as the "final" data to be queried by the web app.

-First, some parameters must be set:
+First, a parameter must be set:
-$`forceTFgenre`: force TF classifications to supersed the metadata classifications
+- `$forceTFgenre`: force TF classifications to supersed the metadata classifications

 Usage:
 >perl toolbox.pl -unify IN

 All the sources are preserved but a new "final" metadata is generated, via a rules-based system.
-In the following example, the Inception CNN found a photo but this result has been superseded by a human correction:
+In the following example, the Inception CNN found a photo but this result has been superseded by a human correction.
 E.g. for image genres:
 ```xml
   	<genre source="final">drawing</genre>
         <genre CS="0.88" source="TensorFlow">photo</genre>